DavidShenJingtao/tp/docs/DeveloperGuide.md

 **MSS**

-1. Tutor enters `listsession` command with a session identifier.
+1. TA requests to view all student contacts belonging to a chosen session.
-2. TAConnect parses the command input and validates that the session identifier is correctly formatted.
+2. TAConnect checks that the supplied session identifier is correctly formatted.
-3. TAConnect filters the contact list to show all contacts belonging to the specified session.
+3. TAConnect filters the contact list to show the contacts assigned to that session.
-4. TAConnect displays the filtered list of contacts for the specified session.
+4. TAConnect displays the filtered list of contacts.

     Use case ends.

 **Extensions**

 2a.
-TAConnect detects an invalid command syntax or missing/incorrect session format.
+TAConnect detects an invalid request or missing/incorrect session format.
   * 2a1.
 TAConnect shows an error message specifying the issue and the correct format.
   * 2a2.
-Tutor re-enters the command.
+TA provides the session identifier again with the corrected format.

     Steps 2a1-2a2 are repeated until the data entered are correct.